modernice/goes/backend/mongo/README.md

 - Remove the context argument from direct `mongo.Connect` calls.
 - Replace `primitive.ObjectID` and `primitive.NewObjectID` with their `bson`
   equivalents.
+- Update every `bson.ValueMarshaler` and `bson.ValueUnmarshaler` implementation
+  to use `byte`, add compile-time interface assertions, and verify the stored BSON type and decoding of existing data.
 - Change stored or returned sessions to `*mongo.Session`.
 - Replace `mongo.SessionContext` callback parameters with `context.Context`
   and use `mongo.SessionFromContext`.